terrillmoore/extract-wordpress-items/README.md

 ### Updating your content directory from WordPress

-1. Using WordPress wp-admin>Tools>Export, create a full archive from the Firefly `local` image.
+1. Using WordPress wp-admin>Tools>Export, create a full archive from the Flywheel `local` image.
 (You can also do a subset, but my normal workflow is the full site.)

 2. Extract to your working git repository directory.